znahamama/City-Tour-App/README.md

 - **Local Storage (Optional Enhancements)** for caching itineraries and user preferences
 - **Custom Animations** for smooth transitions and UI interactions

-## Contributors
-Developed as part of a project requirement for learning Flutter navigation and UI layouts.